1mh/pyqt-examples/README.md

 ## Running the examples

-Create a Python virtual environment via the command:
+To run the examples, you need Python 3.
+Create a virtual environment via the command:

     python3 -m venv venv